Consulting you on a cleaner future for our region

 The comments received to the consultation may be made public.
 However, no personal information will be published unless necessary.
 We will take reasonable care to comply with the requirements of the General Data Protection Regulation.
 It is important that you read our Privacy Notice which can be found here.

 What happens next?

-You can leave any comment you have on the Net Zero Teesside project by filing in the contact form below.
+You can leave any comments you have now on NZT by filling in the contact form below.
 You can also sign up to receive email updates on the Project by ticking the box.